 The District has a crisis response team to oversee the safety and security of students and staff and the implementation of the District's emergency policies during crisis incidents.
-The District's crisis response team is led by [INSERT CONTACT INFO].
+The District's crisis response team is led by the building principal.